matthewb66/bd_scan_yocto/README.md

 Use the option `--extended_scan_layers layer1,layer2` to automatically extract the package archives used by recipes within the sepcified layers before Signature scanning if required.
 Extracted package archives will also be Snippet scanned by default, and you could configure additional Signature scan options for these packages if desired.

+Add the option `--snippets` to run snippet scans on the downloaded packages, but note that this will slow the scan process considerably so should be used with caution.

 Note that the first Synopsys Detect scan for Yocto has the option `--detect.project.codelocation.unmap=true` configured to remove previously mapped scans.

 Note also that the script identifies sub-components within packages, and unless `--extended_scan_layers` is specified, these are ignored in the project.
 By default, components ignored in 1 project version will also be ignored in the other versions in the same project.
 It is theoretically possible that a component may be ignored in a project version as it is a sub-component, but should not be ignored in another version because it is used in a custom recipe for example.
 In this case, disable `Component Adjustments` under the Project-->Settings page to stop propagating changes across versions.